 , 1994's Storm Warning

-, and 1997's Fire It Up
+, was recorded by Jonny Lang, selling almost two million copies), and 1997's Fire It Up

 , and in many other national and regional publications.